-On February 10th 1987 the gates of heaven did not open and let me in, but the gates of hell opened and let me OUT.
+When I left that marriage, the gates of heaven did not open and let me in, but the gates of hell opened and let me OUT.
 The best thing my ex-husband ever said to me was NO. He wasn’t the brass ring and I deserved so much better.
 And got it.

-Twenty years later I am happy in life and in love.
+Now, I am happy in life and in love.
 I am a valuable and productive member of society with three plus jobs.
 I am educated and affluent.
 I am a woman of grace and dignity.

-Twenty years ago I didn’t have enough faith in myself to sponge down the kitchen counter correctly.
+Way back when, I didn’t have enough faith in myself to sponge down the kitchen counter correctly.
 Today I am the master of my life and feel as if I can do and accomplish anything.
 I know who I am and what I like and why I like it and don’t care about what anyone thinks about anything I do.
 I matter to me and that is what matters.

 People always ask me why a successful attorney teaches motivational seminars and does public speaking and writing on these topics.
 My answer is simple…I truly believe that there are people who were hurting like I was and who need to know it can be done.
 I spend time each week writing my blog so that people who are in pain and who have come to a crossroad know that there is hope and that life, wonderful and abundant, is waiting for you.

 It CAN happen.
 It WILL happen for you.
 I need to be there to let people know, the way people were there for me, that it IS possible.
 Please so not give up if you are in your grief and everything hurts.
 IT CAN HAPPEN.
-Do not give up the day before the miracle happens.

 The change in me was very simple…just change everything and everything will change.